This post contains affiliate links.

 This question is really asking two questions:

-- How long from the time I’m put to sleep until the time I wake up?
+- How long is it from the time I’m put to sleep until the time I wake up?

 - How long from the time you first cut my skin until it is surgically closed?